Error code set by system functions

 verror (String_Type fmt, ...)

-This function has been deprecated in favor or throw
+This function has been deprecated in favor or throw.

-function.
-The only difference is that instead of a single string
+The verror function performs the same role as the error function.
+The only difference is that instead of a single string argument, verror takes a sprintf style argument list.

 define open_file (file)